climboid/d3MapMaker/README.md

 ## Todos
 <ol>
-  <li>Clean up the dictionary of countres.
-Slice all of the white space and convert all to lowercase</li>
+  <li>Make the dictionary of countries more robust to handle special characters, partial type ins etc.</li>
   <li>Include js code to center the map projection and scale it to something bigger than 900</li>
 </ol>